tcltk/tcl/doc/markdown/clock.md

 : On output, produces the four-digit calendar year.
 On input, accepts four digits and may be used to determine calendar date.
 Note that **%Y** does not yield a year appropriate for use with the ISO8601 week number **%V**; programs should use **%G** for that purpose.

 **%z**
 : On output, produces the current time zone, expressed in hours and minutes east (+hhmm) or west (-hhmm) of Greenwich.
-On input, accepts a time zone specifier (see **TIME ZONES** below) that will be used to determine the time zone (this token is optionally applicable on input, so the value is not mandatory and can be missing in input).
+On input, accepts a time zone specifier (see [Time zones] below) that will be used to determine the time zone (this token is optionally applicable on input, so the value is not mandatory and can be missing in input).

 **%Z**
 : On output, produces the current time zone's name, possibly translated to the given locale.
-On input, accepts a time zone specifier (see **TIME ZONES** below) that will be used to determine the time zone (token is also like **%z** optionally applicable on input).
+On input, accepts a time zone specifier (see [Time zones] below) that will be used to determine the time zone (token is also like **%z** optionally applicable on input).
 This option should, in general, be used on input only when parsing RFC822 dates.
 Other uses are fraught with ambiguity; for instance, the string **BST** may represent British Summer Time or Brazilian Standard Time.
 It is recommended that date/time strings for use by computers use numeric time zones instead.

 **%%**
 : On output, produces a literal "**%**" character.
 On input, matches a literal "**%**" character.